ericwq/nvide/README.md

 authorized_keys  id_rsa           id_rsa.pub
 ```

-Please NOTE: the SSH image accepts both the password and public key login, user/password is supported if the public key is invalid/missing.
-Use the following command to start the SSH container.
+Please NOTE: the SSH/mosh image accepts both the password and public key login, user/password is supported if the public key is invalid/missing.
+Use the following command to start the SSH/mosh container.

 ```sh
 % docker run -d -p 22:22 -h nvide-ssh --env TZ=Asia/Shanghai --name nvide-ssh \